saliaku/project-doc/content/Docs/Moodle Installation Guide/_index.md

 ---

 With all Moodle prerequisites in place, we can now proceed with the installation.
-The steps below outline the complete installation process.
+The upcoming steps outline the complete installation process.